 Extension of time for holding AGM in Singapore

 Your company can apply for an extension of time (up to 60 days) for holding an Annual General Meeting in Singapore.
 The application can be made by you or you can entrust it to the appointed secretary.
 The application must be sent before the AGM deadline.
 It is advisable that it should be done more than 14 days before the deadline since ACRA needs time to process the application.

-The application for a deadline extension of AGM in Singapore is rather simple, including the following steps:
+The application for a deadline extension of the AGM in Singapore is rather simple, including the following steps:

 - Go to BizFile+

 - Go to the section Local company -> Annual Filing -> Extension of Time for AGM/Annual Return